Updated: Mar 27

 In my blog I have claimed the paranormal to be supernatural, but what does that mean?
 What in the world do we really know, about something we don't know anything about?
 It's like flying a plane, when we have never even seen one before, and all we know is what we've heard from others, who have never seen one before.

-I was hoping for a fall release of "The Paranormal Hammer", but it may next year.
+I was hoping for a fall release of "The Paranormal Hammer", but it is looking like March 2022.
 I'm sorry for the delay, but I'm as new to publishing, as you may be to my plane.
 My agent, Keith Carroll, is working hard on it, as I have been; that is why I haven't written in the blog for a while.
 As soon as I get a release date, I will post it on the website.

 Keep up to speed with us on YouTube, where I'm hoping to begin the investigative tutorial, and also, like us on Facebook on the Dweller in the Cellar page.
 Until later....